molds/molds/doc/README.txt

        The default value of the "diis_num_error_vect" is 5.
        The default value of the "diis_start_error" is 0.01.
        The default value of the "diis_end_error" is 10**(-8.0).

+       "vdW" should be set as "yes" or "no".
+       For "yes", Grimmes's empirical van der Waals correction is applied.
+       The default value of the "vdW" is "no".

+       "vdW_s6" is a scaling factor in the Grimme's van der Waals correction.
+       The default value of the "vdW_s6" is 0.9.

+       "vdW_d" is a damping factor in the Grimme's van der Waals correction.
+       The default value of the "vdW_d" is 20.0.

        E.g.
          SCF